-- Select File >Generate Cabrillo File. - Make sure that your Station information (Config >Change Your Station Data), and overall contest setup are correct (in the Contest Setup dialog, reached through File >Choose Which Contest to Log).
+- Select File >Generate Cabrillo File. - Make sure that your Station information (Config > Change Your Station Data), and overall contest setup are correct (in the Contest Setup dialog, reached through File > Open Log in Database ...).
 For example, is your entry class correct?
 Your power classification?
-Whether Assisted or not? - Did you put the right information in the Sent Exchange field, and nothing else?
+Whether Assisted or not?
+Are your State and ARRL Section both entered correctly in your station data? - Did you put the right information in the Sent Exchange field, and nothing else?
 For example, when the exchange in a contest is 5NN WV, it may be tempting to put the whole thing in the Sent Exchange.
 That will screw up the Cabrillo file with multiple signal reports for each QSO, so get in the habit of putting the signal report in your stored messages, not in this field. - A Cabrillo file will be created named <yourcall>.LOG.
-By default this is placed in the N1MM Logger program directory, but you are given the option of putting it anywhere you wish, before it is saved.
+By default this is placed in the ExportFiles sub-folder in the N1MM Logger+ user files directory, but you are given the options of choosing a different name and/or of saving the file anywhere else you wish.

-It is also a good idea to rescore your log (Tools >Rescore Current Contest) before submitting
+It is a good idea to rescore your log (Tools >Rescore Current Contest) before generating the Cabrillo file.

-5. How to Merge Contest Logs
+6. How to Merge Contest Logs